 If this were to be a Christian Nation, it would have been declared under Christ.
 If this were to be a Christian Nation, we would be more concerned about the attributes of Jesus instead of the rules of the Ten Commandments.
 If this were to be a Christian Nation, we would have to neglect the idea of a separation of Church and State and force a Theocracy upon the masses.
 If this were to be a Christian Nation, we would have to ask that folks follow only Christ and not have the freedom to choose (a freedom God created us with) not to follow Him and to follow other gods, if any at all.
 If we were to be a Christian Nation, we would have to enforce the moral laws we think should be enacted, not allowing people, once again, the freedom to live how they see fit (without bringing harm to others…murder, theft, violence…these are very important laws). whether they live together out of wedlock, live as homosexuals, or even as drunkards.
 If this were to be a Christian Nation, we may as well forget the words of our First Amendment…”Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof;” Finally, if this were to be a Christian Nation, we would thereby be making law respecting an establishment of religion and prohibiting others to exercise their own.

-While we may have been guided by “Christian values” and while some founders were followers of Jesus Christ, I would have to say, no…we are not a Christian Nation and nor should we entertain the idea of attempting to make this a Christian Nation.
+While we may have been guided by “Christian values” and while some founders were Christians, I would have to say, no…we are not a Christian Nation and nor should we entertain the idea of attempting to make this a Christian Nation.
 Yet, as Christians, we should endeavor to bring Christ to our neighbors and thus to our country, by feeding the poor, loving the unlovable and not pronouncing judgment over every “sinner” we meet.
 We need to follow Christ’s example and walk it out.

 It is time we stopped worrying about whether or not the United States of America is a Christian Nation.
 As Christians…as the Church…we do need to pay more attention toward being the Church.
-And, if there are any Commandments that are to be followed, they should be followed by us and, even then, there are only two – love God and love others.
+And, if there are any Commandments that are to be followed, they should be followed by us and, even then, there are only two main ones – love God and love others.
 Jesus said so.